werddomain/TextAreaLimitation/README.md

 ```

 ## Validation
+When the text inside the text area is invalid:
-The textarea will have the class invalid
+- The textarea will have the `cs-invalid` class.
+- The textarea will throw the `cs.TextAreaLimitation` event.
+- The form-group container will have the `has-error` class.